 I’ve been occupying my time trying to turn out some art pieces for Valentine’s.
-I focused on red, love, and hearts.
-I managed to make 7 pieces in about a week and half!
+I focused on red, love and hearts.
+I managed to make 7 pieces in about a week and half.
 That’s a record for me.
 I noticed that with a guiding theme to work with, ideas seemed to flow more easily to me.

-The idea of how what we have available to us shapes or influences our lives, in many small ways, attracts me.
-It makes me consider how much of our life calls for ingenuity and adaption, even spontaneity.
-I like that.
+The idea of how what is available to us shapes and influences our lives in many small ways is interesting to me.
+It makes me consider how much of our life calls for ingenuity and adaption, spontaneity.

-So anyway, here’s what happened; this is what turned out …
+This is what turned out …

-Although this picture doesn’t show it, the toggle is a heart, too.
-This was very easy to make, but the style is classic and simple and I always love this kind of bracelet.
+Although this picture doesn’t show it, the toggle is a heart as well.
+This was very easy to make.The style is simple and classic.
+I always love this kind of bracelet.

 Thanks so much for checking these out.
-If you like any of these please check out the TheWeeBitThings shop.

 Have a love-filled Valentine’s Day!